SPA vs MPA Tradeoffs

 }

-// Compatible with: Chrome 88+, Safari 14+, Firefox 85+
+// TypeScript 5.x — framework-agnostic; Chrome 88+, Safari 14+, Firefox 85+

 export class NavigationController {

-private stateStack: Map<string, { scrollY: number; focusTarget: string }> = new Map();
+private stateStack = new Map<string, { scrollY: number; focusTarget: string }>();

-navigate(path: string, replace = false) {
+navigate(path: string, replace = false): void {

 const method = replace ? 'replaceState' : 'pushState';